Primary Years Programme

 All IB programmes require students to complete a culminating project, which for the Primary Years Programme (PYP) is the Exhibition.
 The PYP Exhibition allows Corbett Prep fifth-grade students to demonstrate how they have developed and applied their knowledge, conceptual understandings, skills, and learner profile attributes.

 The Exhibition is a powerful demonstration of student agency, as well as the agency of the community that has nurtured them through their years in the PYP.
 The learning community participates in the Exhibition and supports and celebrates the development of internationally minded students who wish to make a positive difference in their lives and the lives of others.

 Students demonstrate their understanding of an issue or opportunity they have chosen to explore.
 Students work independently and collaboratively with their peers.

 In 2022, Corbett Prep students explored the transdisciplinary theme How We Express Ourselves and inquired into the ways in which we discover and express ideas, feelings, nature, culture, beliefs and values; the ways in which we reflect on, extend and enjoy our creativity; our appreciation of the aesthetic.

 The overarching generalization was that ideas, feelings, beliefs, and values are expressed when people align themselves with issues, movements, and causes.

-Student central ideas for this year’s Exhibition were:
+Student central ideas for the 2022 Exhibition were: